TeamBion/aws-cw-prometheus-syncer/README.md

 ```

 ## Deployment and Configuration
-Soprano allows you to
-define your custom queries like that if you want to run and fetch different kind of queries you can set them like that;
+In `values.yaml` file allows us to set queries shown as below;

 ```yaml
 queries: